 Early History of the Hervedand family

-Another 197 words (14 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Hervedand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hervedand research.
+Another 99 words (7 lines of text) covering the years 1206, 1574, 1662, 1735, 1662 and 1686 are included under the topic Early Hervedand History in all our PDF Extended History products and printed products wherever possible.